jbarnette/jbarnette.github.com/_posts/2010-06-26-isolate-on-heroku.markdown

 end
 {% endhighlight %}

-This task looks at all my isolated gem entries, picks the ones that are valid for production, and writes each of them to the `.gems` file.
+This task looks at all your isolated gem entries, picks the ones that are valid for production, and writes each of them to the `.gems` file.
 It also adds Isolate itself as a dependency.
 If `.gems` has changed, the task aborts and reminds you to commit the changes.